I Quit Smoking…

 Nicotine withdrawal is one of the biggest fears while attempting to quit smoking.
 Like many other smokers who’re trying to stop smoking cigarettes, I too had tough times preventing these symptoms.
 Here are some of the ways how I prevented these withdrawal symptoms.

-As a chain smoker, nicotine craving is an obvious one and is very challenging at the same time.
+Like a chain smoker, nicotine craving is an obvious one and is very challenging at the same time.
 It persists and tempts us to smoke which is caused by the nicotine receptors in the brain.
 Because of the continuous consumption of cigarettes, the body produces dopamine hormone and with the sudden deprivation of dopamine hormone, craving is caused.
 It’s very difficult for me to go through this and during this time, I’d remind myself that it’s going to be over within a few minutes of time.
-Sometimes, I used to take walk and other times, I used to motivate myself that it’s for the greater good.
+Sometimes, I used to take a walk and other times, I used to motivate myself that it’s for the greater good.

 The problem in a sleep cycle